IRL2/nanover-docs/README.md

 ## Posting to readthedocs

-The repository automatically tracks updates to the narupa-protocol repository, and a webhook exists on readthedocs to build the documentation.
+The repository automatically tracks updates to the nanover-protocol repository, and a webhook exists on readthedocs to build the documentation.